aurelia/documentation/English/docs.md

 <h3 id="logging"><a href="#logging">Logging</a></h3>

 Aurelia has a simple logging abstraction that the framework itself uses.
 By default it is a no-op.
-The configuration above shows how to install an appender which will take the log data and output it the console.
+The configuration above shows how to install an appender which will take the log data and output it to the console.
 You can also see how to set the log level.
 Values for the `logLevel` enumeration include: `none`, `error`, `warn`, `info` and `debug`.

 You can easily create your own appenders.
 Simply implement a class that matches the appender interface.
 The best way to see how to do this is to look at our own [console log appender's source](https://github.com/aurelia/logging-console/blob/master/src/index.js).